Ansud/kaizilla/README.md

 - Automatically generates and inserts meaningful descriptions and keywords into image metadata.
 - Supports EXIF, IPTC, and XMP metadata formats.
-- Optional critique mode to analyze the provided description.
+- Optional critique mode to analyze the provided image
 - Simple command-line usage.

 ## How It Works